AndrijaS37N/doomrecey/README.md

 # Doomrecey
 <h3>Do more C++ & C.</h3>

-<u>This is my old C/C++ playground for personal studying.
-I'm continuing the study in the TMRG repo/project.</u>
+<b>This is my old C/C++ playground for personal studying.
+I'm continuing the study in the TMRG repo/project.</b>

 <ul>
   <li>I haven't played with it in a long while.</li>